 I’ve put together a list of 10 things that just don’t make sense to me as a sensitive person.
 If you relate to these things, you’re not alone.

 10 Things That Don’t Make Sense to Highly Sensitive People

 1. Shallow convo.
 (No, I don’t want to talk about the weather.)

 Because sensitive people tend to be so reflective, when we talk to friends, we really talk to them.
 So small talk?
 I just don’t get it.
 How can anybody actually enjoy small talk?

 I have trouble seeing the point of it and would much rather talk about deeper issues, and I think this makes me crave deeper friendships, too.

-Plus, I can’t fake being interested in a topic which has no meaning to me: I’m not interested in how bad the weather is today or the latest celebrity gossip.
+Plus, I can’t fake being interested in a topic which has little meaning to me: I’m not interested in how bad the weather is today or the latest celebrity gossip.
 Instead, I want to know what you’re passionate about.
 What makes you want to wake up in the morning?
 What makes you feel alive?

 To me, these are the important things my HSP self craves answers to.